alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

   -DCMAKE_TOOLCHAIN_FILE=scripts/cmake/bare-metal-toolchain.cmake ..
 ```

-For Windows, add `-G "MinGW Makefiles"` to the CMake command.

 As a result, `ethos-u-hello_world.axf` should be created, MPS3 build
 will also produce `sectors/hello_world` directory with binaries and
 `images-hello_world.txt` to be copied to the board MicroSD card.